-- Under the Cardiovascular Research Capacity Program, applicants may only apply for either an Early-Mid Career Researcher Grant or a Senior Researcher Grant in the same grant round, not both. - Successful applicants must apply for federal funding (NHMRC, MRFF, ARC, etc.) at least once during the funded period or within 12 months of the grant end date and provide evidence of the application, scores, feedback and outcome to NSW Health. - Past recipients of a NSW Health Cardiovascular Research Capacity Program EMC or Senior Researcher grant may apply for funding in this round if their final report will be delivered to OHMR by December 2024.
-Applications will be awarded according to merit based on the selection criteria, with two caveats: - a.
-If two applications are of equal merit, preference will be given to applicants that have not previously received a NSW Health grant. - b.
-In the event that two applications are of similar merit and one applicant has a more developed track record, in part due to holding one or more current national grants in areas of related research, AND that applicant has also previously been awarded a NSW Health grant, the review panel may choose to recommend funding the applicant with the less developed track record, in line with the Program's focus on building research capacity and capability in NSW. - 10.
-Applicants who have received a previous NSW Health grant under any program must justify further funding according to productivity and impact specifically related to the previous grant in their application, including: - publications arising from the grant - advances arising from the research, including any translation that has occurred - external funding applications and funding received - capacity building, including students, trainees and fellows arising from the grant.
+- 10. Applications will be awarded according to merit based on the selection criteria, with two caveats: - a.
+If two applications are of equal merit, relative to opportunity, preference will be given to applicants that have not previously received a NSW Health grant. - b.
+In the event that two applications are of similar merit and the Chief Investigators of one collaboration have more developed track records, due to holding one or more current national grants, the review panel may choose to recommend funding the collaboration with the less developed track records, in line with the Program's focus on building research capacity and capability in NSW. - 11.
+Applicants who have received a previous NSW Health grant under any program must justify further funding according to productivity and impact specifically related to the previous grant(s) in their application, including: - a. publications arising from the grant - advances arising from the research, including any translation that has occurred - c. external funding applications and funding received - capacity building, including students, trainees and fellows arising from the grant.